Backlog

 • Typing @backlog in the add task modal

-• Clicking the “Add a task” button at the top of the backlog panel
+• Clicking the “Add a task” button at the top of the backlog

 Filtering and searching